 These days, the park covers more than 17,500ha and is home to a number of threatened species of wildlife, including koalas, tiger quolls and the powerful owl.
 The best way to enjoy Burragorang is to pack a picnic and take your binoculars to the lookout, where you can see for miles around.
 You might also want to take your bike in the car because the sealed roads are excellent for cycling.

 Highlights in this park

-Burragorang lookout and picnic area makes for a great day trip from Camden, Campbelltown and Sydney, for views of Warragamba Dam.
-You can also hire fo...
+Burragorang lookout and picnic area is a great day trip from Camden, Campbelltown and Sydney.
+Enjoy a picnic lunch with stunning views of Warragamba D...

 Subscribe to our Naturescapes e-newsletter which is packed with the latest information, experiences and events in NSW national parks.
 Your next park adventure starts here.

 The park opens at 8am throughout the year.
 Summer: From 1 October to 31 March, it closes at 5.30pm on weekdays and 7pm on weekends and public holidays.
 Winter: From 1 April to 31 May and from 1 August to 30 September, the park closes at 5pm on weekdays, and 6pm on weekends and public holidays.
 From 1 June to 31 July, the park closes at 5pm on weekdays, weekends and public holidays.

 Contact hours: Monday to Friday, 9am to 4pm.

 - The Australian Botanic Garden, Mount Annan Drive, Mount Annan NSW 2567